momtr/Naive-Bayes/README.md

 ```

-Note, that the propability for a list of features is:
+Note, that the probability for a list of features is:

 ```
 P(f1=value1, f2=value2) = P(f1=value1) * P(f2=value2)
 ```

-Now, having the formula, we can just calculate the propabilities for a list of features being part of a certain class :)
+Now, having the formula, we can just calculate the probabilities for a list of features being part of a certain class :)

 ```
 P(class) ... number of all training examples / number of training examples belonging to that class